Jessica has worked in pet retail for over ten years. She adopted a light-sensitive albino leopard gecko (named Lewlew) in 2019.

-Getting Your Pet Rat Used to Water
+Getting Your Pet Rat Used to Water First

 This process will get your rat used to the idea of water and less afraid of a future bath.
-The next time, you can try letting your rat wade in water in the sink or bathtub.
-Adding balls, rocks or other toys that float can make the experience more fun.
+Next time, you can try letting your rat wade in water in the sink or bathtub.
+Adding balls, rocks, treats, or other toys that float can make the experience more fun.

 Bathing Your Pet Rat With Shampoo

-- Gently lower your rat into the water or pour some water lightly over its fur
+- Gently lower your rat into the water or pour some water lightly over its fur (avoiding ears!).

-- Apply and lather the shampoo softly into your rat’s fur, avoiding the head and eyes
+- Apply and lather the shampoo softly into your rat’s fur, avoiding the head and eyes.

 Bathing Your Pet Rat With Waterless Shampoo